lhapaipai/maplibre-theme/README.md

     ├── modern.css (18 ko)
     ├── classic.css (17 ko)
     |
-    | // default icon set, need to be added with your theme above
+    | // icon sets, need to be added with your theme above
     ├── icons.default.css (6 ko)
+    ├── icons.lucide.css (6 ko)
     |
     | // scoped themes only if you need to use multiple theme in your app
     ├── classic.scoped.css (21 ko)